Holy Trinity Church, Blythburgh

-The Holy Trinity Church is the parish church of the village of Blythburgh in the East Suffolk area.
-It is part of the Church of England Halesworth deanery in the diocese of St Edmundsbury and Ipswich, and has been listed Grade I on the National Heritage List for England since December 1966.
+The Holy Trinity Church is the parish church of the village of Blythburgh in the East Suffolk district, in the county of Suffolk, England.
+It is part of the Church of England Halesworth deanery in the Diocese of St Edmundsbury and Ipswich, and has been listed Grade I on the National Heritage List for England since December 1966.

-Holy Trinity Church should not be confused with the ruins of Blythburgh Priory nearby.
+Holy Trinity Church should not be confused with the nearby ruins of Blythburgh Priory.

 History

 The parish church is dedicated to the Holy Trinity and known as the "Cathedral of the Marshes".
 Blythburgh was one of the earliest Christian sites in East Anglia.
-There was a church there in 654 to which the bodies of the East Anglian king Anna and his son Jurmin, descendants of King Wehha, were brought after their deaths in battle at Bulcamp with the Mercian king Penda.
+There was a church there in 654 to which the bodies of the East Anglian king Anna and his son Jurmin, descendants of King Wehha, were brought after their deaths in battle at Bulcamp with the Mercian King Penda.

-At the time of the Norman Conquest Blythburgh was part of the royal estate and had one of the richest churches in Suffolk, possibly a Saxon minster, with two daughter churches.
-It was probably the rich parent church that was granted by king Henry I to Augustinian canons some time between 1116 and 1147, becoming the priory of the Blessed Virgin Mary.
+At the time of the Norman Conquest in 1066, Blythburgh was part of the royal estate and had one of the richest churches in Suffolk, possibly a Saxon minster, with two daughter churches.
+It was probably the rich parent church that was granted by king Henry I to Augustinian canons sometime between 1116 and 1147, becoming the priory of the Blessed Virgin Mary.
 A daughter church is likely to have been the predecessor of Holy Trinity.
 It was rebuilt in the 15th century.
-In the movement to dissolve the monasteries, the suppression of Blythburgh Priory (which had its own conventual church) was authorised in 1528 and it was dissolved in 1537, the reversion of the property being granted to local gentleman Sir Arthur Hopton (1488-1555) in 1548.
+In the movement to dissolve the monasteries, the suppression of Blythburgh Priory (which had its own conventual church) was authorised in 1528 and it was dissolved in 1537, the reversion of the property being granted to local gentleman Sir Arthur Hopton in 1548.